 - Service coordination for an eligible child and family

-*Ongoing services through the Birth to 3 Program that are identified in the IFSP may include a parental cost share.
+*Ongoing services through the Birth to Three Program that are identified in the IFSP may include a parental cost share.

-Before children my receive services in this early intervention program, they must meet eligibility criteria, which include:
+Before children may receive services in this early intervention program, they must meet eligibility criteria, which include:

 - Age birth to third birthday

 - Diagnosed condition that is likely to result in a developmental delay

 - Exhibits a delay of 25% or more in one area of functioning (cognitive, physical, communication, social and emotional or self-help skills) on standardized developmental testing